 This approach can be easily implemented to explore the mental model related to different natural hazards.
-We proposed to the schools of various Italian regions "Imaginary Earthquake" workshops to address seismic risk.
-During the Edurisk activities (Camassi et al., 2021) we learned to constantly adapt our approaches and procedures during the projects in the schools, and when the Covid-induced restrictions stimulated to adapt our teaching activities to the new constraints, we experienced closer and immediate contact with students and teachers.
-The tools we used in attendance have been adapted to remote teaching: the activity was structured in the same way, throughout a 4 sheets story, drawn and written, and we managed to keep the same style of active participation, built on stimuli and discussions.
-The results we have obtained, in terms of students' laboratory restitutions, are fully comparable with those above described obtained from the students of the Neapolitan area.
+We proposed the imaginary earthquake workshops to schools of various Italian regions to address seismic risk.
+During the EDURISK activities (Camassi et al., 2021), we learnt to constantly adapt our approaches and procedures during the projects in the schools, and when the COVID-19-induced restrictions caused us to adapt our teaching activities to the new constraints, we experienced closer and more immediate contact with pupils and teachers.
+The tools we used in person have been adapted to online, remote teaching.
+The activity was structured in the same way, through a four sheets of paper story that was drawn and written, and we managed to keep the same style of active participation that was built on stimuli and discussions.
+The results we have obtained, in terms of pupils' laboratory restitutions, are fully comparable with those described above, as obtained from the pupils of the Neapolitan area.
 We believe that this approach could be further extended to other natural hazards.